This blog may contain affiliate links. Read our disclosure policy for more info.

 Where to Stay in Fairmont, BC

-Fairmont Mountain Bungalows: This is a great budget-friendly option that definitely gives you the most bang for your buck!
+Fairmont Mountain Bungalows – This is a great budget-friendly option that definitely gives you the most bang for your buck!
 Each bungalow is a furnished cottage that features a patio with mountain views, a kitchen and dining area, and even a barbecue.
-They have economy, 1, 2, and 3-bedroom options available.
+They have economy, 1, 2, and 3-bedroom options available that begin at around $100 CAD.

-Mountain View Suites at Fairmont Hot Springs: For more of a mid-range budget the Mountain View Suites may be more your style.
+Mountain View Suites at Fairmont Hot Springs – For more of a mid-range budget the Mountain View Suites may be more your style.
 They offer rooms with pool or mountain views, and even have a water park on-site!
 Perfect for summer family fun.
+You can also make use of the fitness center and outdoor BBQ.
+A junior suite typically runs for $185 CAD.

-Fairmont Hot Springs Resort: If you’re willing to splurge on an accommodation that offers amazing amenities such as in-room soaker tubs, cozy fireplaces, seasonal activities like yoga or kayaking, and of course, access to the mineral hot springs, then Fairmont Hot Springs Resort is the place to stay!
+Fairmont Hot Springs Resort – If you’re willing to splurge on an accommodation that offers amazing amenities such as in-room soaker tubs, cozy fireplaces, seasonal activities like yoga or kayaking, and of course, access to the mineral hot springs, then Fairmont Hot Springs Resort is the place to stay!
 It’s also a small ski resort, so staying here puts you right in the center of all the action.
+Nightly rates begin at an average of $200 CAD.

 You can browse all of the hotels available in Fairmont here.